Storage Engine

 - Snapshots: Optional utility files (

-metadata) for export/replay and range bookkeeping. - Compactor (covered later): Merges small segments into larger ones to keep reads predictable.
+REMEMBER QUERY(catalog + frame files for remembered queries). - Compactor (covered later): Merges small segments into larger ones to keep reads predictable.

 Write Path (At a Glance)